kaidez/javascript-prototype-screencast/scripts/02-script.md

 We're setting this.pool equal to config.pool and from here, config.pool is checking for some things.
 The triple-equal-sign is a firmer way of checking the value of something...it checks the value as well as the data type...if it's a number or a text string.

 And if pool isn't passed as a parameter, it will automatically be given a value of undefined.
-Then the ternary operation starts.
+Then the ternary operation starts...that's this question mark.

+A ternary operation is a shorter way of running an if/else statement,